otto-torino/osmdrawer/README.md

     $ npm run dev

 A server is started on http://localhost/8080, which serves the root directory.
 No need to run it again, changes in files are detected and the bundle is re-generated automatically, just reload the page.
+The demo pages are served on http://localhost:8080/demo/

 To compile for production: